kdecember/capstone/README.md

 Please see the README.md in the /data directory for a thorough walkthrough of the downloading process, and conversion to the CSV format for my coding purposes.

 I passed the information into a Pandas dataframe, which resulted in over 7,000,000 rows and 15 columns.
-This dataframe represents 7,000,000 reviews spread acress roughly 35,000 unique games.
+This dataframe represents 7,000,000 reviews spread across roughly 35,000 unique games.
 The goal of the project is to implement a content-based system, and therefore the most important columns are the 'text' and 'product_id'.

 ### Data Preperation